Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 </td></tr></table>

 \section InfServiceNetwork Service Network
-The interactions between the devices of a DIN 9684 or ISO 11783 network can be modelled as the providing and using of construction  independent services.
+The interactions between the devices of a ISO 11783 network can be modelled as the providing and using of construction  independent services.
 This is illustrated with the following diagrams.<br>
 \image html Diagramme/service_network_connection.gif